shipyardapp/Shipyard-Documentation/docs/tutorials/create-organizational-blueprint.md

 In this tutorial, you will walk through the steps required to build a custom Blueprint for your organization using Python.
 By the end of the tutorial, you'll be able to:

 - Create a custom [Blueprint](../reference/blueprints/blueprints-overview.md).
-- Pass [Blueprint Variables](../reference/blueprints/org-blueprints/blueprint-variables.md) to your solution.
+- Pass [Blueprint variables](../reference/blueprints/org-blueprints/blueprint-variables.md) to your solution.
 - Pass [environment variables](../reference/environment-variables/environment-variables-overview.md) to your solution.
 - Install [package dependencies](../reference/packages/external-package-dependencies.md) for your solution.

 ## Steps

 1. Using the sidebar, click on **Blueprints** to navigate to the Blueprints page.
-2. Click the **Add Blueprint** button on the top right of the screen
+2. Click the **Add Blueprint** button on the top right of the screen.

 :::tip success
 You've successfully started the setup flow for building a Blueprint.